 96 High Street, Fremantle

 Stackwood always has a pretty exciting roster of workshops, so why not head to the warehouse on your next date?
-Upcoming workshops include plant-based meals with the amazing Nora from Let Prove, seasonal bouquets with Floral Army, and a returning session of indoor plant know-how with resident landscape architect Claire Greenhill.
+Upcoming workshops include ceramics with Sally from Deep Earth Ceramics, seasonal bouquets with Dirt House, or embroidery basics with artist Carla Adams.
 We’re always optimists, but… if it doesn’t work out with your beloved, you’ll at least have learnt a new skill.

 10 Stack Street, Fremantle

-Take a Cooking Class at Salt & Company
+Turn up the heat with a cooking class at Salt & Company

 On a first date, sitting in a fancy restaurant across the table from someone, those silences can feel pretty deafening.
 But if you’re busy cooking, there’s no time to feel awkward!
 Salt & Company run frequent courses in almost every type of cuisine imaginable: from a Sri Lankan banquet, to Japanese izakaya, to South American street food, to northern Italian… we’ve barely scratched the surface!
 Plus, there’s heaps of plant-based courses that don’t compromise on flavour.